15 Insanely AMAZING Day Trips from Merida

 At the end of the tour, we stopped at a deserted beach to swim.

 It’s rare to find a guide that speaks English.
 However, if you stop by La Mojarrita Rio Lagartos Restaurant, the owner is an official tour guide who speaks English.
 He can also do fishing tours as well.
-Oh and his wife makes the best ceviche I have ever tasted in my entire life.
+Oh, and his wife makes the best ceviche I have ever tasted in my entire life.

-How to get to Rio Lagartos:
+How to Get to Rio Lagartos by Bus:

 According to the Noreste Bus Terminal in Merida, there are two direct buses a day that go from Merida to Rio Lagartos, leaving from Noreste Bus Station (Google Maps) at 9:00 and 16:00.